 If you love red but are not feeling brave enough to use it on fixable kitchen fittings, go for accent pieces.
 Small pops of red can lend personality to a neutral colour scheme, stopping a largely plain area from looking clinical and washed out.

-A chilli red fridge and leather barstools help to perk up this all-white scheme.
+The chilli red fridge and leather barstools help to perk up this white kitchen.
 The matching red shades of the barstools and fridge link the prep and seating areas, and create a cohesive scheme with almost no effort.